Sara Duterte: Second and third term as mayor of Davao City (2016–2022)

+Sara Duterte (center) filing her certificate of candidacy for mayor of Davao City accompanied by his father Mayor Rodrigo Duterte (left) and her husband Mans Carpio (right).

 Duterte ran again for the mayoralty post for Davao City in the 2016 elections and won the position, succeeding her father for the second time.
 She had her older brother Paolo, and later Bernard Al-ag, as her vice mayors during this term.
 According to lawyer Salvador Panelo, Duterte had been reluctant in running for mayor, wishing to stay away from politics and instead continue her legal practice, but was eventually convinced by her father.